99% Propylthiouracil (PTU) Powder Of GMP Manufacturer

 PTU preferred in early pregnancy

-MMI preferred in the second and third trimester
+MMI preferred in the second and third trimesters

 MMI is recommended as the first choice, because PTU has the risk of severe liver damage, including liver failure and death.